Marohn-Group/mmodel/README.rst

 ..   :width: 300
 ..   :alt: example model graph

-One key feature of ``mmodel`` that differs from other workflow is modifiers, which modify callables post definition.
+One key feature of ``mmodel`` that differs from other workflows is modifiers, which modify callables post-definition.
 Modifiers work on both the node level and model level.

 Example: Use ``loop_input`` modifier on the graph to loop the nodes that require the